Tag: Barry Sheerman

 The below Parliamentary question was asked by Barry Sheerman on 2016-01-21.

-To ask the Secretary of State for Health, what steps his Department is taking to address the mental health needs of people with autism.
+To ask the Secretary of State for Health, what steps his Department is taking to ensure that all GPs are trained in awareness of the diagnostic pathway for people seeking a diagnosis of autism.

 Alistair Burt